JuliaHEP/UnROOT.jl/docs/src/index.md

 Branch names are normalised so that they contain valid characters for identifiers.
 The branchname `Evt/trks/trks.pos.y` for example is therefore converted to `Evt_trks_trks_posy`, which might be a bit inconvenient to use.
-`LazyTree` can rename branches based on regular expressions and subsitution strings (in Julia these are created with `s""`) which can be passed as `Pair`s.
+`LazyTree` can rename branches based on regular expressions and substitution strings (in Julia these are created with `s""`) which can be passed as `Pair`s.
 The example below shows how to use this: